terminal-labs/salt-netops-lab/README.md

 $ salt \* saltutil.sync_all
 ```

 Almost ready to test!
 Let’s create an sls file which will be used for all of our devices configuration.
-Create the following in the “states” directory.
+Create the following in the `states/` directory.

 ```
 # /srv/salt/states/configure_devices.sls

 {%- if pillar['proxy']['proxytype'] == 'junos' %}
-  {%- set template_path = "salt://templates/juniper/lldp.set" %}
+  {%- set template_path = "salt://templates/juniper/igmp.set" %}
 {%- elif 'arista' in pillar['proxy']['device_type'] %}
   {%- set template_path = "salt://templates/arista/add_vlan_10.j2" %}
 {%- elif 'cisco' in pillar['proxy']['device_type'] %}